User37som/https-github.com-dordnung-Stammwiki/Stamm-Changelog.md

 See what has changed between Stamm versions.

+## 2.24
+- Fixed a bug that all player points were reset when only should reset one player

 ## 2.23
 - Fixed that `STAMM_OnClientBecomeVIP` wasn't called when going back to zero level
 - Added cvar to allow bot kills